 This Quarterly Report on Form 10-Q contains, and our officers and representatives may from time to time make, forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risks and uncertainties.
-All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements.
+All statements contained in this Quarterly Report on Form 10-Q other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "potentially," "estimate," "continue," "anticipate," "plan," "intend," "could," "would," "expect" and similar expressions that convey uncertainty of future events or outcomes are intended to identify forward-looking statements.
-Forward-looking statements regarding:
+Forward-looking statements included in this Quarterly Report on Form 10-Q include, but are not limited to, statements regarding:

-- · our ability to retain or recruit key employees; - our ability to grow distribution channels and partner ecosystems; - our anticipated capital expenditures, liquidity, and our estimates regarding our capital requirements; - our ability to integrate proprietary and third-party sensor data; - our ability to add new satellites to our commercial operations; - our ability to invest in our software, research and development capabilities; - our ability to grow a third-party developer community; - our ability to expand our services and offerings to customers both domestically and internationally; - our ability to continue delivering data in a cost-effective manner; - our ability to maintain and protect our brand; - our ability to expand within our current customer base; - our ability to compete with legacy satellite imaging providers and other emergent geospatial intelligence providers; - our ability to maintain intellectual property protection for our products or avoid or defend claims of infringement; - our ability to comply with laws and regulations applicable to our business; - our expectations about market trends and needs; - our estimates of market growth, future revenue, expenses, including stock-based compensation expense, cash flows, capital requirements and additional financing; - our expectations regarding our ability to progress toward becoming operating cash flow positive; - our ability to manage the timing of capital expenditures to allow for additional flexibility to optimize our long-term liquidity requirements; - our ability to optimize our cash spend to meet short and long-term operational needs; - the volatility of the trading price of our common stock; - the performance of our Spectra AI platform; - our plans and expectations for our next generation satellites ("Gen-3"); - the impact of local, regional, national and international economic conditions and events; - the effect of COVID-19 on the foregoing; and - other factors including but not limited to those detailed under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and filed by us with the Securities and Exchange Commission (the "SEC") on March 23, 2023.
+- · our ability to retain or recruit key employees; - our ability to grow distribution channels and partner ecosystems; - our anticipated capital expenditures, liquidity, and our estimates regarding our capital requirements; - our ability to integrate proprietary and third-party sensor data; - our ability to add new satellites to our commercial operations; - · our ability to invest in our software, research and development capabilities; - our ability to grow a third-party developer community; - our ability to expand our services and offerings to customers both domestically and internationally; - our ability to continue delivering data in a cost-effective manner; - our ability to maintain and protect our brand; - · our ability to expand within our current customer base; - our ability to compete with legacy satellite imaging providers and other emergent geospatial intelligence providers; - our ability to maintain intellectual property protection for our products or avoid or defend claims of infringement; - our ability to comply with laws and regulations applicable to our business; - our expectations about market trends and needs; - our estimates of market growth, future revenue, expenses, including stock-based compensation expense, cash flows, capital requirements and additional financing; - our expectations regarding our ability to progress toward becoming operating cash flow positive; - our ability to grow our imagery and software analytical services revenue; - our ability to manage the timing of capital expenditures to allow for additional flexibility to optimize our long-term liquidity requirements; - $\bullet$ our ability to optimize our cash spend to meet short and long-term operational needs; - the volatility of the trading price of our common stock; - the performance of our Spectra AI platform; - our plans and expectations for our next generation satellites ("Gen-3"); - the impact of local, regional, national and international economic conditions and events; and - other factors including but not limited to those detailed under the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022 and filed by us with the Securities and Exchange Commission (the "SEC") on March 23, 2023.